14 Facts: Mortgage Pre-Approval vs. Pre-Qualification

 It is important to note that a pre-approval letter for a mortgage does not guarantee you will receive financing from a lender.
 When a buyer obtains pre-approval, the lender simply states that they will likely approve you for a certain loan amount, but it is not a guarantee that they will lend you the money.
 If you choose to move forward with buying a home and pass the mortgage lender’s underwriting requirements, you will receive loan approval, which is explained in additional detail below.

-After obtaining mortgage pre-approval, you and your real estate agent will begin looking at homes in your local market.
-When you find the house you like and make an offer, you will provide your mortgage lender with a copy of the purchase agreement.
-The lender will then conduct a home appraisal to ensure the house is worth the asking price and will begin underwriting your loan, which can typically take about 30 days or more.
-At this point in the home buying process, the home you're trying to purchase will be listed as contingent until it closes.
-If all goes well, you will receive mortgage approval from your lender, meaning you can move forward with buying the home.
+The lender will then conduct a home appraisal to ensure the house is worth the asking price and begin underwriting your loan, which typically takes about 30 days or more.
+At this point in the home-buying process, the home you're trying to purchase will be listed as contingent until it closes.
+If all goes well, you will receive mortgage approval from your lender, meaning you can purchase the home.

 When preparing to obtain mortgage preapproval in the state of North Carolina, there are several documents you may be asked to provide.
 Here is a list of items that are typically requested by the loan officer when obtaining mortgage pre-approval:

-Mortgage Pre-Approval Checklist:
+Mortgage Pre-Approval Checklist

 - Bank and investment account statements from the past few months